 - As stated on the tickets, refunds are not issued.

 - All fans should be directed to the Box Office for any additional questions.

 To help ensure everyone’s safety, Isotopes Park has a no re-entry policy.
 Guests who wish to exit and re-enter the facility for personal emergencies should be directed to the Guest Services Booth.
 Re-entry accommodations are up to the discretion of the Albuquerque Isotopes and are limited to emergencies only.

 Isotopes tickets are the property of the Albuquerque Isotopes and may not be sold or distributed.
 Attempted or actual resale or distribution of tickets at any price is prohibited.
 Isotopes management reserves the right to confiscate any tickets being sold or distributed.

 Fans’ safety is our utmost concern.
 We take pride in Isotopes Park being a safe environment for everyone and we ask all of our guests to abide by the Fans Code of Conduct (see above).
 For your own well-being, please be aware that bats and balls leaving the field of play can be dangerous and we ask you to stay alert at all times.
 For the safety of everyone in the facility, we ask that if you see something suspicious or if you observe violations of the Fans Code of Conduct, report the situation to a member of the Isotopes staff or directly to Albuquerque Police Officers who are patrolling the park.

-Pocket schedules are available at the Isotopes Park Box Office, Pro Shop and Guest Services Booth.
-You can also find the schedule online at www.abqisotopes.com.
+Pocket schedules are available throughout the Albuquerque community, as well as at the Isotopes Park Box Office, Pro Shop and Guest Services Booth.
+The schedule is also available online at abqisotopes.com.